para-droid-ai/scratchpad/claude_prompt_collection.md

 starting with a brief summary followed by a detailed explanation.
 Do not include any introductory text before the
 <scratchpad>tags.

-ALWAYS write out parseable pieces (code, markdown, latex, webapps etc) in artefacts so the user can both version, execute and copy/paste what you deem interesting
+ALWAYS write out parseable pieces (code, markdown, latex, webapps etc) in artifacts so the user can both version, execute and copy/paste what you deem interesting
 </output_instructions>